TITLE 62: MINING

 "ANFO" means an explosive material consisting of ammonium nitrate and fuel oil.

-"Artificial Barricade" means an artificial mound or revetted wall of earth of a minimum thickness of three feet at the top of the mound or wall, or a mound or revetted wall of other material offering equivalent protection.
-Artificial barricades which are vegetated shall be of sufficient slope to enable mowing.
+"Artificial Barricade" means an artificial mound or revetted wall of earth of a minimum thickness of 3 feet at the top of the mound or wall, or a mound or revetted wall of other material offering equivalent protection.
+Artificial barricades that are vegetated shall be of sufficient slope to enable mowing.

 "Black Powder" means a deflagrating or low explosive compound of an intimate mixture of sulfur, charcoal, and an alkali nitrate, usually potassium or sodium nitrate.

-"Blast or Blasting" means the firing of explosive materials for such purposes as breaking rock or other material, moving material, or generating seismic waves.
-The assembly of explosive materials for such purpose.
+the firing of explosive materials for such purposes as breaking rock or other material, moving material, generating seismic waves, or initiation of display fireworks; and

-"Blast Area" means the area of a blast within the influence of flying rock missiles, gases, and concussion.
+"Blast Zone" means the area of a blast within the influence of flying rock, missiles, debris, gases, airblast and any areas where Department regulated display fireworks are initiated.

-"Blasting Agent" means any material or mixture consisting of a fuel and oxidizer intended for blasting, not otherwise defined as an explosive, provided that the finished product, as mixed and packaged for use or shipment, cannot be detonated by means of a No. 8 blasting cap, as defined by the Bureau of Alcohol, Tobacco and Firearms, U.S. Department of Treasury, when unconfined.
+"Blasting Agent" means any material or mixture consisting of a fuel and oxidizer intended for blasting, not otherwise defined as an explosive, provided that the finished product, as mixed and packaged for use or shipment, cannot be detonated by means of a No. 8 blasting cap, as defined by ATF, when unconfined and is classified as a Division 1.5 material under 49 CFR 173.50.

-"Blasting Cap" means a detonator which is initiated by a safety fuse.
+"Blasting Cap" means a detonator that is initiated by a safety fuse.

 "Bulk Mix" means a mass of explosive material prepared for use in bulk form without packaging.